30 Best Practices for Preventing a Data Breach

 A security incident can include:

-- Malware Infections
+- Malware infections

-- Distributed Denial of Service (DDoS) attacks
+- Distributed Denial of Service DDoS

-- Unauthorized Access
+- Unauthorized access

-- Insider Access Misuse
+- Insider access misuse

-- Unauthorized Privilege Escalation
+- Unauthorized privilege escalation

-- Device Loss or Theft
+- Device loss or theft

 22. Establish a Bring-Your-Own-Device (BYOD) policy

-Often, employees want to use their own devices to work remotely or otherwise connect to your corporate network.
+Often, employees want to use their devices to work remotely or connect to your corporate network.
 Unfortunately, you can’t always push the same protections to your employees’ personal devices that you can to your owned ones.
 Your BYOD policy sets out the rules they need to follow when connecting their devices to your systems and networks.

 The BYOD policy should include: